Sydney Teachers' College

-The Sydney Teachers College was a tertiary education institution that trained school teachers in Sydney, Australia.
+The Sydney Teachers' College was a tertiary education institution that trained school teachers in Sydney, Australia.
 It existed from 1906 until the end of 1981, when it became the Sydney Institute of Education, a part of the new Sydney College of Advanced Education (Sydney CAE).
-On 1 January 1990 Sydney Institute of Education was amalgamated with the University of Sydney eventually becoming a part of the then Faculty of Education at the University of Sydney.
+On 1 January 1990 Sydney Institute of Education was amalgamated with the University of Sydney, eventually becoming a part of the Faculty of Education at the University of Sydney.

 History

 The college was established in 1906 at the urging of newly appointed director of public instruction Peter Board, with Alexander Mackie appointed principal in November of the same year.
 Mackie firmly believed that the college could aspire to a partnership with the University of Sydney.

 Prior to that there was a pupil-teacher system in New South Wales, followed by two training colleges, Hurlstone Residential College for women and Fort Street High School for men.
-Public dissatisfaction with the pupil-teacher system led to the establishment of a non-residential, co-educational training college in part of Blackfriars primary school on Parramatta Road (now Broadway).
+Public dissatisfaction with the pupil-teacher system led to the establishment of a non-residential, co-educational training college in part of Blackfriars Primary School on Parramatta Road (now Broadway).
 In 1905 men moved from Fort Street to Blackfriars, and in 1906 women moved from Hurlstone College to Blackfriars.

 In the first year there were 189 students (of these, 178 were serving teachers).
 Mackie was appointed Lecturer in Education at the University (while continuing as Principal of the Teachers' College) in 1909.
 In 1910 he also became Professor of Education and Principal of the Teachers' College (positions held also by his successor, Christopher R. McRae).
-In the same year the University Senate approved a Diploma in Education, taught jointly by the University and the Teachers' College.
+In the same year the University Senate approved a Diploma in Education, taught jointly by the university and the teachers' college.

-An Act was passed in 1912 for construction of a new Teachers' College in the grounds of the University of Sydney.
+An Act was passed in 1912 for construction of a new teachers' college in the grounds of the University of Sydney.
 However, the First World War delayed construction, and the foundation stone was not laid until 1917.
+Welsh emigrant May Marsden was employed for the Sydney Teachers' College by Mackie as an art lecturer.
+She was an inspiring teacher believing that artists need to be left alone.
+She filled the corridors of Sydney Teachers' College with copies of art by the great masters and prints of contemporary work including work by Eleonore Lange.
+She would persuade her students to gather around a piece of art in the corridor where she would inform and entertain her students, One of her earliest students was Portia Mary Bennett.

 The building was officially opened in 1925 (but students moved to the partially completed building in 1920).

-By 1933 course offerings had become fixed: (a) 2-year ordinary course: to prepare teachers for primary and kindergarten work, science teaching in junior technical and domestic science schools, manual training, commercial work, agricultural and general instruction; (b) 4-year course and graduation from the University or a 3-year course (2 years at the University and 1 at College) for high school specialist teachers; (c) 5th year of study for some students (mostly honours students in science).
+By 1933 course offerings had become fixed: (a) 2-year ordinary course: to prepare teachers for primary and kindergarten work, science teaching in junior technical and domestic science schools, manual training, commercial work, agricultural and general instruction; (b) 4-year course and graduation from the university or a 3-year course (2 years at the university and 1 at college) for high school specialist teachers; (c) 5th year of study for some students (mostly honours students in science).